Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 Once the path-planning algorithms are ready, we want to call them to avoid the PDDL planner to calculate paths between tasks.
 Do the following tasks:

-1. Modify the [Planetary exploration on Mars](https://github.com/Malola2015/planningCourse/blob/master/assignments/PlanetaryExploration.md) or the [Cooperation](https://github.com/Malola2015/planningCourse/blob/master/assignments/Cooperation.md) domain to consider the coordinates as objects of the type ```Point```.
+1. Modify the [Planetary exploration on Mars](https://github.com/Malola2015/planningCourse/blob/master/assignments/PlanetaryExploration.md) domain to consider the coordinates as objects of the type ```Point```.
 For example, X=6 Y=10 will be represented as the object P0610.
 Now, you can delete all the obstacles since the path will be now delegated to the path-planner algorithm, freeing the PDDL planner from it.

 2. Run the new domain (if you have modelled it in a different way) and save the solution into a file called ```planning.txt```.
 This file will be the input to an integration program that will call the path-planning algorithm.